How Cultured Chicken is Made

 Cell biology Chicken satellite cells can be cultured effectively and show robust viability Kim et al. 2024

-Spontaneous immortalization Some avian cells can divide indefinitely without genetic modification Stout et al. 2022, Nature Food
+Spontaneous immortalization Some avian cells can divide indefinitely without genetic modification — a rare natural trait that avoids GMO concerns Pasitka et al. 2022

 Market size Chicken is the most consumed meat globally (~130 million tonnes/year) FAO 2023

-Animal welfare ~70 billion chickens slaughtered annually vs ~300 million cattle FAO 2023
+Animal welfare ~70 billion chickens slaughtered annually vs ~300 million cattle FAO 2023, Rethink Priorities

 Step 1: Cell Banking